This term we will be electing a wide range of roles:

 Networks are the grassroots of representation and campaigning at Bristol SU, bringing students together to work on different issues, like Wellbeing and Sport, or representing different types of students, like LGBT+ or international students.
 Networks work closely with Full-Time Officers to run campaigns, hold events, and to get things changed at the SU or University.

 As Chair, you would be the lead representative for your Network or area, working with a committee or volunteers to run its activities.
 As a key voice in the SU, you’ll also be a part of Student Council and Standing Committee, where you’ll speak up for students in your Network and make sure the Full-Time Officers are acting in their interests.

 We make sure you’ve got the resources and support to do all of this.
 You’ll be able to bid for money from the SU’s Campaigns Fund, and can get professional support in planning campaigns, holding events and marketing your activities.
 And remember: you won’t be by yourself with the role.
 You’ll have at least one Full-Time Officer working to support you, a committee or volunteers from your Network, and you can always drop into the SU for a chat with Officers or staff.

-Click here to find out more about what Networks have been up to this year, and scroll down for descriptions of of each Chair role up for election
+Click here to find out more about what Networks got up to last year, and scroll down for descriptions of of each Chair role up for election

 Why should I run?